pivotal/docs-tap/scst-scan/tanzu-supply-chain/create-supply-chain-with-app-scanning.hbs.md

   * `SCANNING-COMPONENT-NAME` is the name of the [Customized Scanning Component](./setup-supply-chain-component.hbs.md#customize-scan-component).
   * `SCANNER` is the name of the scanner from the [Customized Scanning Component](./setup-supply-chain-component.hbs.md#customize-scan-component).

-**Note**: For more details about how to construct a Supply Chain using the Tanzu CLI, see [Construct a Supply Chain using the CLI](../../supply-chain/platform-engineering/how-to/supply-chain-authoring/construct-with-cli.hbs.md)
+**Note** For more details about how to construct a Supply Chain using the Tanzu CLI, see [Construct a Supply Chain using the CLI](../../supply-chain/platform-engineering/how-to/supply-chain-authoring/construct-with-cli.hbs.md).

 ## <a id="apply-supply-chain"></a> Apply Supply Chain